[17th July 2018: edited to update ALCS figures]

 Finally, just a quick thought on my impressions of writing for children (since it's a rather separate part of the industry which I don't know much about): advances are lower, and the opportunities for self-publishing trickier: children don't read e-books, and pictures - specially coloured ones - are another level of complication and expense altogether.
 On the other hand, as I said further up, the opportunities for earning fees for visiting schools and selling books while you're there are really rather good.
 Unless you get suckered into doing that kind of thing for free, of course, in the way that Nicola Morgan describes in that link.

-So that's how it all seems to me.
-The best book I know about all the choices you might make in trying to build a life round your writing or other creative work is Carol Lloyd's Creating A Life Worth Living.
+So that's how it all seems to me, and for more insights into their Other Jobs from a whole range of writers, do try this podcast over at the Royal Literary Fund's Showcase.
+And The best book I know about all the choices you might make in trying to build a life round your writing or other creative work is Carol Lloyd's Creating A Life Worth Living.
 And good luck with your decision, and its outcome!